geoffrey-diederichs/Learning_maldev/Basic_DLL_injection/README.md

 # Basic DLL injection

 The launcher will look for an ongoing instance of notepad.exe.
-If found, it will then load the dll library (using the path given in the launcher's code) and attach it to the ongoing notepad.
+If found, it will load the dll library (using the path given in the launcher's code) and attach it to the ongoing notepad.
 Doing so will execute the DDL_PROCESS_ATTACH section of the dll which opens a message box.

 All the code used is in /source_code, /compiled contains a compiled version of it.

 ## How to use

 When using the compiled version the dll needs to be stored at :

 C:\dll.dll

 You can change that by modifiyng the dll's path at line 23 of launcher.cpp.